gsarig/ootb-openstreetmap/readme.txt

 12. Demonstrating the OpenAI integration

 == Upgrade Notice ==
+= 2.8.3 =
+Version 2.8.3 makes changes to the way the scripts are loaded, and bumps the minimum WordPress version to 6.5.
+If you are using an older WordPress version, please update WordPress first, before trying to update the plugin.

 = 2.8.0 =
 Version 2.8.0 adds support for the "Location" custom field, which allows you to store a post's or a post type's location.
 Read more in the [v.2.8.0 release notes](https://github.com/gsarig/ootb-openstreetmap/releases/tag/2.8.0).